sinastocker/MLinCRS/README.md

 * QUIP, quippy, GAP https://libatoms.github.io/GAP/installation.html

 ### Data formats
-Molecular database stored in a extended .xyz file.
+Molecular database stored in an extended .xyz file.
 This file serves as input for the preparation of the kernel matrices.
-The molecule info line has to contain a `id` and `AE` keyword, which is the id of the molecule in the database and the atomization energy.
+The molecule info line has to contain an `id` and `AE` keyword, which is the id of the molecule in the database and the atomization energy.

 Reaction network with bond breaking reactions of types A - > B + C